What Can Home Appliance Insurance Do for Me?

 Without the protection of a home warranty plan, you are responsible for paying for the repair or replacement of all of these household items, which can quickly add up.
 Manufacturer’s warranties can help reduce these costs, but you will likely be on the hook for the price of labor, parts, materials and potential replacement when the terms expire.

-A home appliance protection plan brings peace of mind knowing that if your appliance or home system breaks, you don’t need to pay out hundreds of dollars at once or call around to find the right service provider.
+Home appliance protection plans bring peace of mind knowing that if your appliance or home system breaks, you don’t need to pay out hundreds of dollars at once or call around to find the right service provider.
 You can simply report the issue and pay the service fee, and we’ll have a licensed service technician to repair or replace your equipment within 48 hours.**

 Home appliance insurance or another protection plan can save you money on the repair or replacement of dozens of covered items.
 Consider the life expectancy for common household appliances, as estimated by the International Association of Certified Home Inspectors and Sears Home Services.